What is a High-performance Culture?

 1. Clarify and communicate values

 Value added to your business processes makes your company more desirable to work at and more profitable.
 The values you define for your organization will drive company behaviour day in and day out.
-Additionally, it will contribute to the overall success of your company.
+Additionally, it will contribute to the overall success of your company, helping you to foster a high-performance culture.

 2. Reinforce positive behaviour